Three Trends of Our Changing Workforce- Part 4

 By Jennifer Roth, Vice President of Marketing

-In recent weeks, I’ve blogged here, here and here about the trends of globalization, mobilization and technology.
+In recent weeks, I’ve blogged here, here and here about the trends of globalisation, mobilization and technology.
 When thinking about today’s workforce and your own workspace, you must have your eye on all three because they impact each other in more ways than you can imagine.

-Think Globalization, Mobilization, and Technology
+Think Globalisation, Mobilisation, and Technology

 Even if you don’t do business in other countries, you should start thinking globally.
-HR leaders can recruit top talent from outside of the typical boundaries; IT leaders can create new strategies to lower IT costs within their organization.
+HR leaders can recruit top talent from outside of the typical boundaries; IT leaders can create new strategies to lower IT costs within their organisation.

 Succeeding at a “global” level, means you must: